Welcome to PhaLP: the database of Phage Lytic Proteins.

 To interact with the PhaLP database, two user interfaces are provided:

-The latest PhaLP version as well as all previous versions are available as a MySQL dump file.
+All versions of PhaLP are available as a MySQL dump file.
 This allows for more advanced querying or to integrate PhaLP in a custom pipeline.

 Phage lytic proteins are essential for the successful completion of the lytic life cycle of bacteriophages (panel A).
 There are two types of natural phage lytic proteins: virion-associated lysins (VALs) and endolysins.
 They are required in two stages (stages 1 and 6) of the life cycle.
 Initially, phages need to cross the bacterial cell wall and thereby overcome the major structural component of the cell wall: peptidoglycan.
 In the infection stage (stage 1) the virion particle encounters a bacterial cell and, after binding, needs to inject its genomic material into the cell.
 To achieve this, so called VALs make a small pore in the peptidoglycan layer allowing for the phage genome to cross (stage 2; panel B, left).
 After genome replication (stage 3), virion production (stage 4) and assembly (stage 5), the phage progeny is ready to be set free.
 Meanwhile, endolysins have been accumulating in the cytosol and holins in the cytoplasmic membrane.
 Once the holin concentration has reached a certain threshold, they will multimerize and form pores, allowing the endolysins to enter the periplasmic space (panel B, right).
 Here, the endolysins will degrade the peptidoglycan and compromise the structural integrity of the cell with lysis and cell death as a result (stage 6).